Academic Writing II, Department of Arts & Humanities - Adjunct Faculty

-University of Maryland Global Campus (UMGC) seeks adjunct faculty to teach in the Writing program.
+University of Maryland Global Campus (UMGC) seeks adjunct faculty to teach on site in San Antonio, TX for the Writing program.
 Specifically, we are seeking faculty for the following course:

 WRTG 112: Academic Writing II - Continued practice in reading, writing, and critical thinking with an emphasis on research and argumentation.
 The goal is to implement strategies for analyzing ideas and rhetorical techniques in academic texts and for conducting academic research.
 Focus is on writing an argumentative research paper that synthesizes information and ideas from multiple sources and demonstrates critical thinking, varied rhetorical strategies, proper source documentation, and effective language use.

 Required Education and Experience: